vinith-369/SegFormer/README.md

 This repository implements the **SegFormer-B2** architecture for semantic segmentation on the **Cityscapes** dataset.
 The model was trained for **20 epochs** and achieved an **accuracy of 86%**.

+📦 **Model Weights:**
+The trained model weights have been uploaded under the **[v1.0.0 release](https://github.com/vinith-369/SegFormer/releases/tag/v1.0.0)**.
+You can download the `.pth` file from there to directly test or fine-tune the model.

 ---

 ## 📘 Overview